📍 Google Maps Email Scraper — Scored Business Leads

 The email_source field tells you exactly which step found the email, so you always know how it was obtained.

 A realistic expectation: how many businesses yield an email depends heavily on the industry and on whether they publish a website at all.
-For local service businesses with a website, somewhere around half is typical.
+For local service businesses with a website, roughly two-thirds to three-quarters come back with an email in practice.
 Businesses without a website are skipped for email, since there is nowhere to look.

 All input options

 searchTerms(required, list) - business types to search for.
 Multiple terms widen coverage.
 Examples:["dentists"],["Italian restaurants"],["plumbers", "electricians"].location(required, text) - city and country.
 Examples:"London, UK","Berlin, Germany","Tokyo, Japan".maxResults(default 50) - maximum places per search term, up to 500.extractEmail(default true) - visit each website to pull a contact email.
-This is the main value of the Actor, so keep it on unless you only need map data.minRating(default 0) - only keep businesses at or above this rating.
+This is the main value of the Actor, so keep it on unless you only need map data.enrichLeads(default true) - score and tag each lead and write the market summary, using data already gathered during the email step.
+Turn it off if you only want the plain place data.minRating(default 0) - only keep businesses at or above this rating.
 Set4.0for higher-quality leads.onlyWithWebsite(default false) - skip businesses with no website.onlyWithPhone(default false) - skip businesses with no phone number.language(default "en") - search language.
 Available: en, de, fr, es, it, nl, pt, pl, tr, sv.maxRunTimeSecs(default 3000) - a safety limit.
 The Actor saves everything collected so far and exits cleanly before this time, so a large job never gets killed by the platform timeout with empty output.

 Pricing - how much does it cost to scrape Google Maps?